SuperDARN/pydarn/docs/dev/communication.md

 # Communication Guidelines

 pyDARN is under the Data Analysis Working Group that has set up guidelines on [communication](https://superdarn.github.io/dawg/documents/communication-guidelines/) to encourage a positive collaborative environment.
-Please follow these guidelines when commenting on GitHub.
+Please follow these guidelines when commenting and reviewing code on GitHub.

 Also please read workflow documentation on issues and [pull requests](dev/PR.md) to communicate effectively for collaborative work.